MattLiDonni/KanjiCardApp/README.md

 - Simple tkinter GUI (Done, needs overhaul in near future)
 - Screenshot and display on a window (Done)
-- Click and drag selection of Kanji, similar to rectangle select in Snipping Tool (Done)
+- Click and drag selection of Kanji, similar to rectangle select in Snipping Tool (WIP but needs rework)
 - OCR character recognition (PyTesseract) (Done)
 - Dictionary lookup for Meanings, readings (JamDict) (Done)
-- Export Kanji to file for Anki flashcard deck (WIP but functional)
+- Export Kanji to file for Anki flashcard deck (Done)
 - Interactable menu of currently selected characters (WIP but functional)
+- Logging (WIP)
+- Flesh out .env file with configurations (WIP)

 ### Features needed to be considered finished:

-- Flesh out .env file with configurations
 - Add related vocab
-- Logging

 ### Potential features after being finished:

+- Add support for selecting multiple characters at a time for vocab
 - Visual overhaul
 - Settings menu
 - Selected Kanji menu additions